bmrf/tron/README.md

 5. **chkdsk**: Checks disk for errors and schedules a chkdsk with repair at next reboot

 6. **Remove telemetry updates**: Remove telemetry-related updates from Windows Update.
 These are the updates Microsoft rolled out to Windows 7 and 8 systems after the Windows 10 release which backport the surveillance/spyware functions that are by default present in Windows 10.
-Specifically, Tron removes these KB updates: 2952664, 2976978, 2990214, 3021917, 3022345, 3068708, 3080149, 3075249, 3035583, 3044374
+Tron removes these specific KB updates: 2952664, 2976978, 2990214, 3021917, 3022345, 3068708, 3080149, 3075249, 3035583, 3044374.
+Using Tron's `-str` flag skips this component

 ## STAGE 5: Patch